RyanGutenkunst/dadi/doc/user-guide/installation.md

 - Python 3
 - NumPy
 - SciPy
+- nlopt

 It is also recommended that you install

 - matplotlib
 - IPython

 The easiest way to obtain all these dependencies to install the [Anaconda Python Distribution](https://www.anaconda.com/distribution/).
+You'll need to separately [install nlopt from conda-forge](https://anaconda.org/conda-forge/nlopt).
 And the easiest way to install dadi is then via `conda`, using the command `conda install -c conda-forge dadi`. dadi can also be installed via `pip`, using the command `python3 -m pip install dadi`.

 ### GPU computing